top of page

 FREQUENTLY ASKED QUESTIONS...

-I am based near East Meon, Hampshire and cover Petersfield, Liphook, Haslemere, Horndean, Clanfield, Alton, Alresford, Wickham, Bishops Waltham, Fareham, Stubbington and all the surrounding towns and villages.
+I am a Hampshire-based chimney sweep covering Petersfield, Liphook, Haslemere, Horndean, Clanfield, Alton, Alresford, Wickham, Bishops Waltham, Fareham and all the surrounding towns and villages.

 Not as messy as you might think!
-I use plenty of dust sheets and a powerful HEPA filtered vacuum to ensure that soot and debris does not enter your property.
+At Meon Valley Chimney Sweep, I use plenty of dust sheets and a powerful HEPA filtered vacuum to ensure that soot and debris does not enter your property.
 I will leave your stove or fireplace clean and tidy.

 Ordinarily, it will take around an hour to sweep a chimney thoroughly.
 This includes carrying out any minor jobs such as stove rope reattachment and cleaning the stove glass.
 If there are any problems or blockages, it can sometimes take longer.